-Although GFK has three gates, there are only two gates with passenger boarding bridges to accommodate enplanements and deplaning.
-The existing Gate 2A is capable of accommodating large regional aircraft with Gate 2B able to accommodate a medium regional aircraft simultaneously.
-Gate 1 parking space is larger, capable of accommodating up to Boeing 757 (or similar) aircraft.
+Although GFK has three parking positions, there are only two parking positions with passenger boarding bridges to accommodate enplanements and deplaning.
+The existing position 2A can accommodate large regional aircraft with position 2B able to accommodate a medium regional aircraft simultaneously.
+Position 1 parking space is larger, capable of accommodating up to Boeing 757 (or similar) aircraft.
 Geometrics are tight.

 Limitations in utilizing the existing three aircraft parking spaces are noticed during peak hours, maintenance issues, or any irregular operations that may arise.
-As such, it is recommended in PAL 1 the airport plan to upgrade a gate to accommodate narrowbody aircraft with an optional additional boarding bridge to the terminal area for irregular operations (IROPs).
-This contingency gate would accommodate miscellaneous parking needs including maintenance issues, crew issues, overnight parking, weather delays and aircraft charters wishing to use a gate.
-This gate should be sized for Boeing 757 aircraft is possible.
+As such, it is recommended in PAL 1 the airport plan to upgrade a parking position to accommodate narrowbody aircraft with an optional additional boarding bridge to the terminal area for irregular operations (IROPs).
+This contingency gate would accommodate miscellaneous parking needs including maintenance issues, crew issues, overnight parking, weather delays and aircraft charters wishing to use a parking position.
+This position should be sized for Boeing 757 aircraft is possible.

 By PAL 4 it is anticipated that a large regional, a narrowbody and Boeing 757 gate will be needed to accommodate increased design hour demand with contingencies.
-More than three gates may be needed beyond the planning period.
+More than three parking positions and passenger boarding bridges may be needed beyond the planning period.